Temple Beth El's Trip to Israel

 AugAugust 2 , 2024Shabbat Across Madison

 Celebrate Shabbat with Temple Beth El at parks around Madison.
-Join at 5:30 pm for a pre-Shabbat nosh and stay for worship at 6:00 pm. -
+Join us at 5:15 pm for a pre-Shabbat nosh and stay for worship at 6:00 pm.
+Please bring your own lawn chairs. -

 Saturday ,